MOBILE PAYMENTS: What's Taking So Long, And Who's Going To Win?

-- Apps: Where the consumer uses an app on his smartphone to pay, typically by scanning a barcode at the register.
-This is especially useful for specific companies and retailers to offer, as it allows them to offer loyalty rewards and discounts on top of payments.
+- Apps.
+Where the consumer uses an app on his smartphone to pay, typically by scanning a barcode at the register.
+We believe this is especially useful for specific companies and retailers to offer, as it allows them to offer loyalty rewards and discounts on top of payments.

 - Show why it’s too early to size the market (but why it will be big).